Legal Technology and Services for New Law Firms

 Client Relationship Management software (CRM).
 If your LPMS doesn’t include this feature, you’ll want a separate system to keep track of your leads and potential clients.

 Data threat security tools.
-You’re working with confidential information and will need a way to keep that info secure.
+You’re working with confidential information and will need to keep that info secure.

-Read our Complete Guide to Legal Tech learn more about each tool.
+Read our Complete Guide to Legal Tech to learn more about each tool.

-Starting your law firm paperless will save you a world of headaches in the long run.
+Starting a paperless law firm will save you a world of headaches in the long run.

 Want to learn more?
 Check out our Complete Guide to Managing a Law Firm.

 Automation will change your life.
 The human brain can’t keep up with modern demands.
 You will forget stuff.
-If your energy is going to manually performing your tasks, you will be burned out by 10am.
+If your energy is spent manually performing your tasks, you will be burned out by 10am.

 However, before you set up automatic processes, you’ll want to sketch out what kind of systems you’ll automate (for example, client onboarding).

-Then, you’ll fill in the gaps with tools that will help you automate those systems.
-To learn more, check out our guide on Managing a Law Firm.
+Then, you’ll fill in the gaps with legal technology tools that will help you automate those systems.
+To learn more, check out our Guide to Managing a Law Firm.